matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Tracker.getVisitFieldsToPersist
-_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [974](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L974)_
+_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [999](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L999)_

+Triggered when checking if the current action being tracked belongs to an existing visit.
+This event collects a list of [visit entity]() properties that should be loaded when reading the existing visit.
+Properties that appear in this list will be available in other tracking events such as [Tracker.newConversionInformation](/api-reference/hooks#trackernewconversioninformation) and [Tracker.newVisitorInformation](/api-reference/hooks#trackernewvisitorinformation).

-Use this event to load additional fields from the log_visit table into the visitor array for later use.
-When you add fields to this $fields array, they will be later available in Tracker.newConversionInformation or Tracker.newVisitorInformation.
+Plugins can use this event to load additional visit entity properties for later use during tracking.
+When you add fields to this $fields array, they will be later available in Tracker.newConversionInformation

+**Example**

+    Piwik::addAction('Tracker.getVisitFieldsToPersist', function (&$fields) {
+        $fields[] = 'custom_visit_property';
+    });

 Callback Signature:
 <pre><code>function(&amp;$fields)</code></pre>

+- `array` `$fields` The list of visit properties to load.

 ### Tracker.isExcludedVisit
 _Defined in [Piwik/Tracker/VisitExcluded](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php) in line [84](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php#L84)_

-Triggered on every pageview of a visitor.
-This event can be used to tell the Tracker not to record this particular pageview.
+Triggered on every tracking request.
+This event can be used to tell the Tracker not to record this particular action or visit.

 Callback Signature:
 <pre><code>function(&amp;$excluded)</code></pre>

-- `bool` `$excluded` Whether the pageview should be excluded or not.
+- `bool` `$excluded` Whether the request should be excluded or not.
 Initialized to `false`.
-Event subscribers should set it to `true` in order to exclude the pageview.
+Event subscribers should set it to `true` in order to exclude the request.

 Usages: